threatrack/ghidra-patchdiff-correlator/README.md

 - Add option to only return the highest scoring match(es) for each function instead of the cross product of all functions.
 - In `BasicBlockMnemonicFunctionBulker.hashes()` use a proper hashing algorithm to hash the basic blocks.
 - Use `symbol.getSource() == SourceType.DEFAULT` to detect undefined symbols instead of `.startswith("FUN_"`.

+- Optimization:
+	- Use the `instruction prime products` concept of BinDiff (see <https://www.zynamics.com/bindiff/manual/>)
+		- For this we need a mnemonic to prime number mapping :/

 - **Add script that colors changes in the destination program.
 So we can use Graph View to assess changes.**